multidots/convert-classic-editor-to-gb-blocks/README.md

 ## How to Contribute

-As this plugin is free and for community’s sake only, contributions from community is also expected.
+As this plugin is free and for community’s sake only, contributions from community are also expected.

 - Create 'fork' of this repository to your account(you will get this option at top right of this page);
 - Create branch into your fork repository like `development` if it exists else from master.
 - Take Clone of this fork repository to your local system.
 - Write your clean code and test with PHPCS with `WordpressVIPMinimum` coding standard.
 - Commit Your code from your local system.
-- And Finally click `Pull Request` from your fork repository.
+- And Finally, click `Pull Request` from your fork repository.
 - This [github article](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) will helpful for how to submit pull request from the fork.

 ## Support
-This repository is not for the support.
+This repository is not for support.
 Please use it for GB Script core issues only.
 To get help/support, please email us at [help@multidots.com](mailto:help@multidots.com)

 Help/Support requests as issues on this repository will be closed.